 2. Scoop out the flesh and also place into the blender.

 3. Blend until smooth.

-I hope that this article assists you in transitioning to a vegan diet with ease.
+I hope that this article assists you in transitioning to a vegan diet with ease and switching to vegan substitute ingredients.
 The hardest part of changing your eating habits is finding alternatives to your favorite foods.
 If you have any questions, please feel free to leave a comment and I will get back to you as soon as possible.